What is it?

 Nota bene: Teachers should inform students that by entering this competition, they are giving the CAV permission to publish their names in any of its official publications.
 This permission is given unless the students make written requests to the contrary.

-Teachers should either send student entries to Andrew S. Becker at abecker@vt.edu or mail to the address below.
+Teachers should either send student entries to Andrew S. Becker at abecker@vt.edu as a PDF or MS Word Doc or mail to the address below.

 Director, CAV Arthur F. Stocker Latin Essay Contest